dpvb/lol-customs-bot/README.md

-# Discord Bot Boilerplate
+# LOL Customs Bot

-This project is a Discord Bot Boilerplate for JS.
+This is a Discord bot I created for my League of Legends Custom Game server.